 Renal cell carcinoma (in combination with axitinib):

-- ALT or AST ≥3 to <10 × ULN without concurrent total bilirubin ≥2 × ULN:
+ALT or AST ≥3 to <10 × ULN without concurrent total bilirubin ≥2 × ULN |

-- ALT or AST ≥10 × ULN or ALT or AST >3 ULN with concurrent total bilirubin ≥2 × ULN:
+ALT or AST ≥10 × ULN or ALT or AST >3 ULN with concurrent total bilirubin ≥2 × ULN |

-Patients with HCC:
+Patients with hepatocellular carcinoma (HCC):

-- It should be permanently stopped if AST or ALT is >10 × ULN (or Child-Pugh score is ≥ 9), GI bleeding suggestive of portal hypertension occurs, or new onset of clinically detectable ascites or encephalopathy.
+AST or ALT >10 × ULN (or Child-Pugh score is ≥ 9) or GI bleeding suggestive of portal hypertension or new onset of clinically detectable ascites or encephalopathy |

 Common Side Effects of Pembrolizumab (Keytruda):

--
+- Cardiovascular:

 - Peripheral Edema